freenas/freenas-docs/userguide/support.rst

 * Do not ask "can anyone help me?".
 Just ask the question.

 * Do not ask a question and leave.
+Users who know the answer cannot help you if you disappear.

 * If no one answers, the question may be difficult to answer or it has been asked before.
-Try asking again in a few hours or research other resources to see if something was missed.
+Research other resources while waiting for the question to be answered.

 * Do not post error messages in the channel.
 Instead, use a pasting service such as `pastebin <http://www.pastebin.com/>`_ and paste the